How To: Paint Aluminum

 Wash the piece again with warm water and a degreasing cleaner to remove any dust from the sanding process; dry completely.

 When preparing aluminum for paint, it’s important to use a self-etching primer.
 Its special formulation contains chemicals that micro-etch the surface of the aluminum for the best bond possible.
-Fortunately, it’s a cinch to apply: Purchase self-etching primer in spray paint form from a home improvement store or auto specialty shop and spray the primer on in thin coats, according to the manufacturer’s directions.
+Fortunately, it’s a cinch to apply: Purchase self-etching primer (such as SEM Self Etching Primer, available on Amazon) in spray paint form from a home improvement store or auto specialty shop.
+Spray the primer on in thin coats, according to the manufacturer’s directions.

 Wait the recommended dry time that’s listed on the primer’s packaging.
 Then, lightly sand the piece again with 400-grit sandpaper, and wipe away the resulting dust using a rag.